tinybirdco/demo_versions/README.md

 ### Concepts: Data Project Version and Resource Version

+This section summarises documention about Custom deploymen strategies [here](https://www.tinybird.co/docs/guides/deployment-strategies.html?highlight=cd%20deploy%20sh#custom-deployments) in the Tinybird Documentation

 The next example introduces versioning at the overall data project level, and at the individual resource (Pipe, etc.) level within the data project.

 The data project version follows [semantic versioning](https://semver.org/) and is recorded in the `.tinyenv` file for the current Git branch you are working on.
-When you want to increment your overall project version, usually because you need to migrate resources like a Datasource between incompatible states (like changing a column in the schema), you update this file to a new version and create a `cd-deploy.sh` script in a matching subdirectory of `deploy'.
+When you want to increment your overall project version, usually because you need to migrate resources like a Datasource between incompatible states (like changing a column in the schema), you update this file to a new version and create a `ci-deploy.sh` and/or `cd-deploy.sh` script in a matching subdirectory of `deploy'.
 This script is used to execute the commands to migrate your resources from the previous version to this new one, by running things like SQL queries or populate commands.

 So, if your `.tinyenv` file has `VERSION 1.0.0` in it, then your script to migrate to that version during deployment should be in `deploy/1.0.0/cd-deploy.sh`.
 You can also have a `ci-deploy.sh` file if you need commands for the CI portion of your workflow, but in this case we've only needed them for CD.